CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.q.md

 /// type=SS, answer=[1]

-In `student.php`, which of the following represents the positional placeholders as parameters?
+In `student.php`, which of the following represents a positional placeholder as a parameter?

-- `(?,?)`
+- `?`

 - `$data`